Last updated on June 13th, 2023 at 04:29 am

 Another way to utilize unused corner space is to add shelving.
 Instead of a traditional pantry, hang a handful of floating shelves in a corner to hold everyday items such as snacks or teabags.
 Put the items in matching bins or jars to keep your corner pantry organized.

-A Lazy Susan
+6. Get a Lazy Susan

 If you have a corner with unutilized space underneath your countertops or corner pantry cabinet, consider installing one of those turntables that rotate to distribute food for easy access.
 This old-school pantry organizer is known as a Lazy Susan.